asaxena0824/ScripterAI/README.md

     <img alt="logo" src="https://github.com/asaxena0824/ScripterAI/blob/main/RSA_6.png?raw=true" height="140">
   </picture>
   <h1 align="center">ScripterAI</h1>
-  <p align="center">AI tool for Generating Code for Gaming Engines</p>
+  <p align="center">AI tool for Generating Code for Gaming Engines. <br> Search AI-Generated Code for free from GPT-4, Copilot, etc.</p>
 </p>

 # ScripterAI

 <i> This doc is not complete.
 Please bear with us as we work toward making it completed.</i> <br>
-For tracking the number of scripts available, please refer to the `Script Count` [section](https://github.com/asaxena0824/ScripterAI#script-count).
+For tracking the number of scripts available in the library, please refer to the `Script Count` [section](https://github.com/asaxena0824/ScripterAI#script-count).

 ## Introduction